-There are also other school clubs and pre-health or premed advisors that may have ideas on finding a nurse to shadow.
+There are also school clubs and pre-health or premed advisors that may have ideas on finding a nurse to shadow.

 Volunteering at a hospital or clinic can help you gain experience that makes it easier for you to find clinical shadowing opportunities as a pre-nursing student.

 Some volunteer gigs do not require any prior medical knowledge.
-These volunteer opportunities may involve more administrative or clerical work, which means they are not giving you hands on medical experience, but they can still add value to your resume and help you get to know healthcare professionals.
+These volunteer opportunities may involve more administrative or clerical work, which means they are not giving you hands-on medical experience, but they can still add value to your resume and help you get to know healthcare professionals.

 For example, if you volunteer to help check patients in and out at a hospital, you may make friends with nurses on staff, or apply to a shadow program they may have at that facility.

 If you are a pre-nursing student or a high school or university student looking to explore the field, we hope you consider joining us in Tanzania or the Dominican Republic.
-We can offer you a one of a kind shadowing and global health experience abroad.
+We can offer you a one of a kind shadowing and global health experiences abroad.
 Check out our program dates here.